Sebastp/Next-react-graphql-apollo_Boostrap/README.md

 ## Environment variables

 You can access your .env variables by deconstructing 'process.env' object, both on client and server.
-Just make sure that you reboot the server when updating .env file
+Just make sure that you reboot the server when updating .env file.

 ## Configuration